Skip to Site Header Skip to Main Content Skip to Footer

 Meditation for Sleep

 Today, there are different types of meditation, and you can find one that’s perfect for you and your goals.
-Also, meditation became popular for a reason: the many benefits it provides for mind-body wellness.
-It's worth trying to see if it makes a difference in your life, and, most importantly, your quality of sleep.
+Also, it became popular for a reason: the many benefits it provides for mind-body wellness.

 What Is Meditation?

-Ultimately, the practice of meditation involves certain techniques designed to focus and clear the mind, creating a state of calm and quiet.
-Experts from the National Institutes of Health’s Center for Complementary and Integrative Health note commonalities of different types of meditation, including getting into a comfortable position in a quiet area, focusing your mind, and being open to the experience without judgment.
+Experts from the National Institutes of Health’s Center for Complementary and Integrative Health note commonalities between different types of meditation, including getting into a comfortable position in a quiet area, focusing your mind, and being open to the experience without judgment.
 [1]

 This overview isn’t more specific because there are many types of meditation, so let’s get into that next.

-Types of Meditation
+The Different Types of Meditation

 Moving Meditation